Share:

 Inspector Committee

-The JACIE Office is excited to welcome our new inspector trainees from our first JACIE Inspector Training Course of 2026!
-Held in sunny Barcelona, Spain on 27 February 2026, 19 trainees from across Europe and the UK participated in presentations, discussions and role-play exercises to immerse themselves in learning about inspection processes and techniques.
+The JACIE Office was delighted to welcome a new cohort of inspector trainees following the first JACIE Inspector Training Course of 2026.
+Hosted in Barcelona, Spain on 27 February 2026, the course brought together 19 participants from across Europe and the UK for a full day of interactive learning focused on inspection processes, methodology and best practice.

 We were extremely lucky to have our experienced Spanish inspectors Jesus Fernandez, Carlos Torrico and Olga Lopez, in addition to Tuula Rintala, Raquel Espada and Martha Hernandez from the JACIE Office, to share their knowledge, practical insights and personal experiences with the group, bridging the gap between theory and practice.